 We currently license all of our product candidates from Bayer pursuant to the Bayer License Agreement.
 Our present development involving these product candidates relies upon previous preclinical and clinical trials conducted by Bayer or other third parties over whom we had no control and before we in-licensed the product candidates.
 We are relying on the results of these preclinical studies and from unaudited clinical trial data from investigator reports that are subject to change.
 As is typical for Phase 1 studies, such as VIP152, no independent review committee has reviewed the data.
 Furthermore, if we are unable to replicate the results from Bayer's preclinical or clinical trials in our later preclinical or clinical trials, we may be unable to successfully develop, obtain regulatory approval for and commercialize our product candidates.
-Although we are not currently aware of any such problems, any problems that emerge with preclinical or clinical trials, which could delay, limit or prevent regulatory approval for our product candidates.
+Although we are not currently aware of any such problems, any problems that emerge with preclinical or clinical development conducted prior to our in-licensing may affect future results or our ability to document prior development and to conduct clinical trials, which could delay, limit or prevent regulatory approval for our product candidates.